livvy94/EarthBound-Instrument-Packer/README.md

+# This tool is now deprecated.
+The functionality of this tool is now integrated into CoilSnake, the EarthBound hacking tool.
+Please use it instead!

+* * *

 ## A BRR import tool for use with the [EarthBound Music Editor](https://github.com/PKHackers/ebmused/releases)

 Using this tool, it is possible to import BRR instruments either converted from WAV files you recorded yourself or [ripped from other SNES games](https://www.smwcentral.net/?p=section&s=brrsamples)) and import them into an EarthBound ROM, which you can then make music with via EBMusEd!
 The only limit is your imagination...and the SNES's Audio RAM limit.